Suzu0071/General-Guide-for-Vorons/BoardFlash.md

 Then, "Find MCU ID" and choose "USB (DFU)".

 The ID of the board will be displayed (e.g. 0483:df11), copy it to a notepad.
+You can exit Kiauh.

 **This part is important, pay attention**